streamingfast/firehose-docs/architecture/data-storage.md

 ### One Hundred Blocks Files

-Up to one hundred blocks can be contained within a single 100-blocks file.&#x20;
+Up to one hundred blocks can be contained within a single 100-blocks file.

 The 100-blocks files can include multiple versions such as a fork block or a given block number, ensuring continuity through the previous block link.